therishitakerr/VideosWithESubs/README.md

 ./script.sh
 ```

-videos without subtitles streams will be moved to no_subtitles folder
+videos without subtitles streams will be moved to folder named "no_subtitles"

 # Reference